If you look for accountability and performance tracking tools as a real estate professional, sooner or later, you will come across Sisu Real Estate.

 Here, you can create, for example, a challenge where you say that when agent XYZ sells X number of homes in a certain amount of time, the price will be a wellness weekend in hotel XYZ.

-Since on my website I look at everything real estate marketing from a performance based perspective, I wanted to take a second look at some of Sisu’s features relevant for real estate marketing and lead generation.
+Since on my website, I look at everything real estate marketing from a performance-based perspective; I wanted to take a second look at some of Sisu’s features relevant to real estate marketing and lead generation.

-Most of the features are aimed to increase the performance and automation of a small to mid-sized real estate brokerage.
+Most of the features are aimed at increasing the performance and automation of a small to mid-sized real estate brokerage.

-Only with the activity section on the dashboard and the lead source in the “Reports” section you can track your marketing performance.
+You can track your marketing performance only with the activity section on the dashboard and the lead source in the “Reports” section.

-First, I was a bit worried that the marketing channels that can be tracked in terms of performance would be static and fixed.
+First, I was a bit worried that the marketing channels that could be tracked in terms of performance would be static and fixed.

 This can be done when you click on the top menu item “Admin”, and there on “Lead Sources”.

-There, you can add the relevant lead source or marketing channel individually and also add the expenses you have.
+There, you can add the relevant lead source or marketing channel individually and your expenses.

-What would be nice to see here is a further option to break down the costs, and be able to also see the total marketing costs per closed sale.
+What would be nice to see here is a further option to break down the costs and also see the total marketing costs per closed sale.